Caracol Tour with Maya Walk // Review

-While I was in San Ignacio, I decided to do a Caracol tour, an ancient Maya city.
-Due to its remote location and the terrible state of the road, to get there, you’ll either need a 4 wheeler and good driving skills or to go via a tour.
+I decided to visit the Caracol archaeological site, an ancient Maya city lost in the jungle.
+Due to its remote location and the terrible state of the road, to get there, you’ll either need a 4-wheeler and good driving skills or to go via a tour.
 I choose the latest as it’s easier, more comfortable, and you get a guide.

 Disclaimer: This post was sponsored by Maya Walk.
 As always, all opinions are my own.
 This post may contain affiliate links.

-The Caracol tour starts at 7 AM; it takes around 3 hours to reach Caracol via a bad dirt road.
+The excursion to Caracol starts at 7 AM; it takes around 3 hours to reach Caracol via a bad dirt road.
 You’ll drive through the jungle, passing small creeks and villages.

 Caracol is not a huge site, but there is a lot to be said about it.
 The visit lasts around 3 hours.
 You’ll have plenty of time to take pictures, explore the city in and out, and take small breaks (a lot of stairs!).